skip to main content

 Privilege Pay

 Privilege Pay acts as a backup service for overdraft—a last chance for your transactions, if you will.
 When you unintentionally overdraft and have insufficient funds in your checking or other overdraft sources, having Privilege Pay prevents your checks, ACH debits, and card transactions from being declined.
 We pay each item thereby creating a negative balance in your account.
 Each item is charged according to our fee schedule2.
-We then give you a reasonable amount of time to replenish your account1.
-Privilege Pay is easy to arrange, but we do need your consent to opt-in for this service.
+We then give you a reasonable amount of time to replenish your account1

 To Sign up for Privilege Pay